 In July 2014 it had a lovely feature by an all-female artist collab called the Rebel Daughters.

 Bras Basah Complex is an older shopping centre where most people head to for cheaper and quick printing options.
 Among its more popular tenants are Art Friend for all your DIY art supplies, the largest Popular Bookstore outlet for all your stationery needs, as well as Basheer Graphic Books which carries design and visual arts publications.
+It has a bunch of different murals all around the building.

 Continue heading down towards Nicoll Highway to find this funky piece on the side of boutique hotel Naumi created by home-grown street artist Trase One – the alleyway that the artwork faces connects Seah Street and Purvis Street and is often the site of illegal parking, so this piece is a pretty good reminder to exercise caution while parking in that area!